 In layman's terms, it is a software-generated reward point - quite similar to what people get while playing video games.
 However, the difference is that Bitcoins are given as a prize only to those who can solve mathematical problems, which keep increasing in difficulty as the number of Bitcoins generated increases.

 Nowadays, the difficulty level is so high that no person can solve it without using powerful computers.
 These players/competitors who generate Bitcoins (called miners) are mainly those who can afford to purchase a vast network of computing resources, which are then continuously put to work in an attempt to solve the next big problem.
 Once the problem is solved, they receive Bitcoins for their effort.
 Sounds puzzling?
 Don't worry you are not alone.

-Here comes an interesting question -why would anyone pay money for these reward points?
+Here comes an interesting question - why would anyone pay money for these reward points?
 Though no one knows the answer to this question, what can definitely be said is that naive hope plays a major role.
-It's the hope that somebody else, (who is just as naive) would be willing to pay a higher price in the future.
+It's the hope that somebody else (who is just as naive if not more) would be willing to pay a higher price in the future.

 What's the value behind the currency?

 By now, it is probably clear that under this framework, cryptocurrencies have no intrinsic value.
 A cryptocurrency doesn't give fruits like a tree, milk like a cow, interest like money or rent like a house.
 It cannot be eaten, seen or even experienced.
 It gives absolutely nothing and the only reason why it could have any value in the future is if somebody else believes so.

 Comparison with gold